verhas/javageci/CONFIGURATION.md

 When a Geci annotation is not named `Geci` then the name of the annotation can also be used to identify the generator it is configuring.
-In that case the name of the annotation can be the mnemonic of the generator.
-The first character of the annotation is lower cased in this case before it is used as the mnemonic of the generator.
+In that case, the name of the annotation can be the mnemonic of the generator.
+The first character of the annotation is lowercased in this case before it is used as the mnemonic of the generator.

 The example above can be converted to use an annotation named `Accessor`